siam-sk/a11-food-sharing-client/README.md

 *   **Middleware & Utilities:**
     *   `cors`: For enabling Cross-Origin Resource Sharing.
     *   `dotenv`: For loading environment variables from a `.env` file.

+## API Endpoints

+*   `POST /api/auth/generate-token`: Verifies a Firebase ID token and issues a custom JWT for the session.
+*   `GET /api/foods`: Retrieves all available food items for public viewing.
+Supports searching and sorting.
+*   `GET /api/foods/:id`: Fetches details for a single food item.
+*   `POST /api/foods`: (Protected) Adds a new food item to the database.
+*   `PUT /api/foods/:id`: (Protected) Updates a food item owned by the authenticated user.
+*   `DELETE /api/foods/:id`: (Protected) Deletes a food item owned by the authenticated user.
+*   `GET /api/my-foods`: (Protected) Retrieves all foods added by the currently logged-in user.
+*   `POST /api/food-requests`: (Protected) Allows a user to request a food item, changing its status.
+*   `GET /api/my-food-requests`: (Protected) Retrieves a list of all food items requested by the current user.

 ## Getting Started